-- The DNA Relatives tool can identify relatives on any branch of your family tree.
+- The DNA Relatives feature can identify relatives on any branch of your family tree.
 It does this by taking advantage of the autosomal chromosomes - the 22 chromosomes that are passed down from your ancestors on both sides of your family - and your X chromosome(s).
 Learn more.

 - The number of relatives listed is different for each person and grows over time as more people join 23andMe.
 People with European or Ashkenazi ancestry typically have many matches; people with Asian or Middle Eastern ancestry tend to have fewer matches.

 Choosing to Participate

 Participating in the DNA Relatives feature is optional.
 When your 23andMe results become available, you are given the choice to participate.
 You'll see the following notice when you visit the feature:

 You have the ability to change your participation status at any time through DNA Relatives or your account settings.
 If you are expecting to see a known relative in your list and that relative does not appear, check with them to make sure they have opted in to participate in DNA Relatives.